PixxxeL/timetracker/README.md

 # Timetracker

-You must have Node.js and NPM
+Must have Node.js and NPM for jQuery variant

-For developement:
+For developement jQuery variant:

-* Change directory to `jquery` or `react` in repository root
+* Change directory to `jquery` or in repository root
 * Run `npm install -g bower gulp`
 * Run `bower install`
 * Run `npm install`
 * Run `gulp`
 * In browser type `http://127.0.0.1:8090/html/`

-For using:
+For using jQuery variant:

-* Change directory to `jquery` or `react` in repository root
+* Change directory to `jquery` or in repository root
 * Run `npm install -g bower gulp`
 * Run `bower install`
 * Run `npm install`
 * Run `gulp build`
 * Run `gulp demo`
 * In browser type `http://127.0.0.1:8090/`

+For React variant must have Webpack also